mia-platform/documentation/docs/software-catalog/manage-items/overview.md

 - **Infrastructure Resources**: custom objects that are not part of the standard Console supported resources.
 For more information, go to [this section](/software-catalog/manage-items/mia-ctl/create/create-item-by-type/create_infrastructure_resource.md)

 :::note
-Marketplace items are identified by a **Category** (e.g. Data Stream, Data Visualization, Insurance, Healthcare... ).
+Items can be assigned a **Category** (e.g., Data Stream, Data Visualization, Insurance, Healthcare, etc.) to help organize and identify them.
 :::

 ## How to configure a new item